AI Wine Sommelier

 Before

-Expert wine language confused and excluded beginners
+Expert wine language confused beginners, creating a critical barrier

 Technical terms like 'pencil lead,' 'sundried rocks,' and 'medium-bodied palate' excluded wine beginners rather than guiding them.
 This expert language reinforced intimidation, turning potential customers away without purchases.